MichelePardini/fio_test_cvo/README.md

 ## Creating the WSS

-Login into each client and run the fio command
+Login into each client and run the fio command (from /fio directory)

-> cd /fio
-> /fio create_dataset.fio
+> ./fio create_dataset.fio

 Once completed you will get the classic FIO report, but in this case it's not relevant, you can ignore it.
 You should have created the WSS on each volume.
 You can double check running 'ls' on all clients.